- About Us

 Modern Portfolio Theory is the analysis of a portfolio of stocks as opposed to selecting stocks based on their unique investment opportunity.
 The objectives of Modern Portfolio Theory are to determine a client's preferred level of risk and then construct a portfolio that maximizes their expected return for such risk.

 The Tactical Growth Strategy (high risk) seeks to take advantage of market cycles and economic conditions by hedging, shorting, overweighting or underweighting asset classes that may add return or reduce loss based on the economic environment.
-The portfolio asset allocation uses a mix of equities, fixed income, commodities and cash.
-A portion of the portfolio is used for individual stocks and various ETF strategies.
-It is designed to maximize long-term returns while minimizing short-term loss.
+The Tactical Growth strategy does not set a target allocation.